Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an AWS Config rule to detect noncompliant security groups.
 Set up automatic remediation to change the `0.0.0.0/0` source address to the approved CIDR block.
 - [ ] Create an IAM policy to deny the creation of security groups that have `0.0.0.0/0` as the source address.
 Attach this IAM policy to every user in the company.
 - [ ] Create an AWS Lambda function to inspect new and existing security groups.
 Check for a noncompliant `0.0.0.0/0` source address and change the source address to the approved CIDR block.
-- [ ] Create a service control policy (SCP) for the organizational unit (OU) to deny the creation of security groups that have the `0.0.0.0/0` source address.
+- [ ] Create a Service Control Policy (SCP) for the organizational unit (OU) to deny the creation of security groups that have the `0.0.0.0/0` source address.
 Set up automatic remediation to change the `0.0.0.0/0` source address to the approved CIDR block.

 ### A company requires that all activity in its AWS account be logged using AWS CloudTrail.
 Additionally, a SysOps administrator must know when CloudTrail log files are modified or deleted.
 How should the SysOps administrator meet these requirements?